Solving sparse principal component analysis with global support: Computational experiments

 \subsection{Software \& hardware}

-\textbf{Software \& Hardware:} All numerical experiments are implemented on MacBookPro13 with 2GHz Intel Core i5 CPU and 8GB 1867MHz LPDDR3 Memory.
+All numerical experiments are implemented on MacBookPro13 with a 2GHz Intel Core i5 CPU and 8GB 1867MHz LPDDR3 Memory.
 The (\ref{eq:CIP-impl}) model was solved using Gurobi 7.0.2.
-The Baseline-2 model was solved using Mosek.
+The Baseline-2 SDP relaxation was solved using Mosek version 9.1 with CVX in Matlab R2021a.